 Tax vs. Fee Funding

 Currently, the City's Stormwater Management Program is funded solely through taxes.
 Residential properties pay approximately 58% of the current tax rate and non-residential properties pay approximately 42% of the currently tax rate.

-However, stormwater is caused by impervious area.
+However, stormwater runoff is caused by impervious area.
 When we look at the impervious area in the City, residential properties contribute to approximately 37% of the impervious area and non-residential properties contribute to approximately 63% of the impervious area.

 The fee structure for residential properties, such as condos, townhomes, and single family homes, will be billed using a tiered method.
 Single family residential property owners will pay based on the type of property they own.
-For all non-residential properties, such as commercial, industrial, apartments, non-profits, and religious properties, the fee structure will be billed using a variable method.
+For all non-residential properties, such as commercial, industrial, apartments, non-profits, and religious properties, the fee structure will be billed using a variable or calculated method.
 This means that the fee will be individually calculated for each non-residential property.